bircni/git-statuses/README.md

   [DIR]  Directory to scan [default: .]

 Options:
   -d, --depth <DEPTH>    Recursively scan all subdirectories to the given depth.
 If set to 1, only the current directory is scanned [default: 1]
   -r, --remote           Show remote URL
+  -c, --condensed        Use a condensed layout
-  -s, --summary  Show a summary of the scan
-  -f, --fetch    Run a fetch before scanning to update the repository state Note: This may take a while for large repositories
+      --summary          Show a summary of the scan -f, --fetch            Run a fetch before scanning to update the repository state Note: This may take a while for large repositories
-  -l, --legend   Print a legend explaining the color codes and statuses used in the output -h, --help     Print help
+  -l, --legend           Print a legend explaining the color codes and statuses used in the output -s, --subdir <SUBDIR>  Look in a specific subdir if it exists for each folder This can be useful, if you don't checkout in a folder directly but in a subfolder like `repo-name/checkout`
+  -h, --help             Print help
   -V, --version          Print version
 ```

 ## Output